-Helia Ebrahimi is a Business Correspondent for Channel 4 News.
+Helia Ebrahimi is the Economics Correspondent for Channel 4 News.

-Channel 4 News' Business Correspondent Helia Ebrahimi reports on the big changes in business, finance and the economy - and how they'll change the world you live in.
+Channel 4 News' Economics Correspondent Helia Ebrahimi reports on the big changes in the economy and the public finances - and how they'll influence the world you live in.

 He’s one of the most senior figures in the car industry and he’s now under arrest.
 Carlos Ghosn, the Brazilian-born chairman of Nissan, credited with reviving its fortunes over the past two decades, was detained on allegations of under-reporting his own income and misusing company assets.
 Nissan, Mitsubishi and Renault, a three-way alliance of carmakers, all led…

 We’ve been to talk to some of the top advertising gurus in the country to ask how they’d sell Britain to the world after the political crisis has finally passed.

 The small amount handed out to schools shows just how tight the government finances remain.